-I have an 805 Experian score.
+I have an 805 Experian credit score.
 I know that's a good score; however, I am a competitive person and would like a higher score.
 I have the financial means to do whatever is necessary.
 For example, I could pay off my mortgage, but I don't because I think it helps your score to have one.
-I pay my credit cards off monthly, but your systems show a balance, so should I send a $10,000 or $20,000 advance payment each month to the credit card companies so there will never be a “balance,” just activity?
+I pay my credit cards off monthly, but your systems show a balance, so should I send a $10,000 or $20,000 advance payment each month to the credit card companies so there will never be a balance, just activity?
 Would that help?
 I really don't need credit, but find it challenging to raise my score.

-Your credit scores are not being compared to anyone else's credit scores.
-Every lender sets its own threshold for credit risk, which is represented by a specific credit score that the lender chooses.
+The first thing to understand is that your credit scores are not being compared with anyone else's credit scores.
+Every lender sets its own threshold for credit risk, which is represented by a specific credit score model that the lender chooses.

 Having said all that, I have to admit that I am a competitive person, too, so I understand your desire to excel.
-For most people, my advice is to reduce their total balances as compared to their credit limits by paying down their revolving debt.
-Your total balances compared to your total credit limits is referred to as “utilization,” and is represented by your balance-to-limit ratio.
+For most people who already have good credit I have two primary pieces of advice: Reduce your total balances as compared to your credit limits by paying down your revolving debt, and be patient.

 So, very likely the only thing you can do to improve your very high score is to pay down your balances in advance as you suggested so that only a small balance is owed at the end of each payment cycle.
-But, there may be other issues that aren't evident from the little information you provide in your question.
+But, there may be other issues that aren't evident from the information you provide in your question.

-The higher your credit score is the harder it becomes to improve it simply because there is very little room for it to get better.
+Be aware, though, that the higher your credit score is, the harder it becomes to improve it simply because there is very little room for it to get better.
 The nearer you are to perfection, the harder it becomes to get closer to it.

 But, for people like us who like to excel, it never hurts to try.